What to Do If You Are Hit by a Car While Bicycling?

 Steps You Should Take If Hit on Your Bicycle

-• Contact the police: Doing this as soon as possible after an accident gives you reputable documentation of the accident and what caused it, which will be helpful for insurance claims, or if a personal injury lawsuit needs to be filed.
+• Contact the police as soon as possible after an accident to obtain reliable documentation of the accident and its cause, which will be helpful for insurance claims or if a personal injury lawsuit needs to be filed.
 Insurance claims often do not reach fair settlements for accident victims, which is when a personal injury lawyer can be beneficial.

 • Talk to witnesses: Any witnesses that saw the accident should be asked if they don’t mind including their recollection of the accident to the police.
 Witness reports can strengthen your case.
-Be sure to take down the witness names and contact information yourself; the police often fail to include this information in their reports.
+Be sure to record the witness names and contact information yourself; the police often omit this information in their reports.

 • Get the driver’s insurance/contact information: In the story mentioned above, Duggan didn’t ask for the driver’s information because he thought he wasn’t injured and wasn’t sure if the accident was his fault.
-Even if you do not know, exchange contact information in the preparation for experiencing future health or insurance issues.
+Even if you do not know it, exchange contact information in advance to address future health or insurance issues.

-• Get medical help: Make sure you get medical attention as soon as possible following an accident.
+• Get medical help: Seek medical attention as soon as possible after an accident.
 Even if you seem alright, you may experience delayed symptoms.

 Will My Car Insurance Cover a Bicycle Accident?